jonathan-portillo/todo-backend-/README.md

 ## STATUS

+## 6/29/23 Fixed issue with id on authentication

-## 6/28/23 Added cors to help connect frontend to API.
+## Added cors to help connect frontend to API.

 ## Added validation middleware to API, some of the endpoints require refactoring for easier understading and less confusion.
 Seeds and Testing coming soon!!!